ALW93/App-Academy/7.27-7.31/Monday/Notes.md

 **The Practical Consequences of the Call Stack**

-- A program will typically exit once it's call stack is empty, the cases in which it doest not is when it is **`Asynchronously Listening`**.
+- A program will typically exit once it's call stack is empty, the cases in which it does not is when it is **`Asynchronously Listening`**.

 - **`An event can only be handled once the call stack is empty.`**